Azure/onboarding-guidance/DevTest/vsts-walkthrough.md

 * To complete this PoC, you will need:
     * Visual Studio Team Services account.
 If you don’t have one, you can create from [here](https://www.visualstudio.com/)
     * Visual Studio 2015 or higher version
+    * You can use the [VSTS Demo Data generator](http://vstsdemogenerator.azurewebsites.net/Environment/Create) to provision a project with pre-defined data on to your Visual Studio Team Services account.
+    * During this lab, we are using the Contoso Expenses application for the hands-on-labs.

 # Estimated time to complete this module:
 Self-guided